 The MS2/Extra 3.0.3 and higher code allows for 4 channel sequential injection with a DIYPNP.
 This can run sequential injection on a 4 cylinder, or semi-sequential on a 6 or 8.
 To use this, you’ll need our DP_SEQMOD-K add on board.
-It attaches to the proto area with the included 10 pin header; just solder the header in place and run the two injector outputs over to the adapter board.
+It attaches to the 10 pin breakout area to the right of the proto area with the included 10 pin header; just solder the header in place and run the two injector outputs over to the adapter board.
 Install it so the two injector driver transistors are pointed out over the proto area.
 For low impedance injectors, ground the GND hole on the adapter board to a GND hole on the main board (do not connect to SG).

 The above picture shows one installed.
 Note that it covers a portion of the proto area and the high side driver circuit on a V1.5 board.
 The V1.5 board has headers in the proto area that let you run the outputs through the board to the holes marked 3 and 4 at the edge of the main board.